1 - What changed for residential and small business customers on November 1, 2020?

 Customers currently on a tiered pricing plan may also request to switch to TOU.
 However, Hydro Ottawa will need to confirm if they have the appropriate meter before making the switch.
 In order to be billed on TOU rates, customers must have a smart meter.
 Learn more about smart meters.

-6 - Where can I find more information, tools and advice to help me make an informed decision?
+9 - Where can I find more information, tools and advice to help me make an informed decision?

-To better understand the potential impacts of rate change on your bill, it’s important to know what your overall energy consumption is and how your day-to-day habits can influence your energy costs.
+To better understand the potential impacts of a rate change on your bill, it’s important to know what your overall energy consumption is and how your day-to-day habits can influence your energy costs.

 The information contained in Hydro Ottawa’s MyAccount customer portal should be a good indicator of your consumption habits and help point you in the right direction of which rate option is best for you based on how much energy you use, and when you use it.